10 Regional Burger Chains the Rest of the Country Needs

 Region: Midwest and Mid-Atlantic

-White Castle opened in 1921 in Wichita, Kansas -- in competition with A&W for first fast food eatery -- and earned a loyal following for its small sliders, low prices, and castle-shaped buildings.
+White Castle opened in 1921 in Wichita, Kansas -- in competition with A&W for first fast food eatery -- and earned a loyal following for its sliders, low prices, and castle-shaped buildings.
 The small, square burgers are grilled atop shredded onions, with the bun atop the burger; a pickle slides in after the steaming.
 The chain has inspired songs and movies, yet still hasn't taken over the country.

 Region: Texas, Southwest